Lyme disease vaccine for humans: Would you trust it?

-Not surprisingly, survey findings showed, “Individuals who live in the Northeast, where Lyme is most prevalent, are more likely to intend to vaccinate (B = 1.35, p < 0.01), while people who place less trust in scientiﬁc authorities like the CDC are less likely to do so (B = À1.81, p < 0.01).”
+The survey findings showed, “Individuals who live in the Northeast, where Lyme is most prevalent, are more likely to intend to vaccinate, while people who place less trust in scientiﬁc authorities like the CDC are less likely to do so.”

-Survey results, however, don’t guarantee the new Lyme disease vaccine for humans will be embraced by the public, writes Mott.
+Survey results, however, don’t guarantee the new Lyme disease vaccine for humans will be embraced by the public, wrote Mott.

-He describes several reasons why LYMErix was removed from the market:
+He described several reasons why LYMErix was removed from the market:

 “Low demand for LYMErix may have arisen from several factors, including its cost and the fact that it must be administered in two or three doses to reach high levels of effectiveness.”